Now freely downloadable worldwide, as a protest against censorship

 292 pages, with colour illustrations

-Tallinn, Estland, 2024 — At the Banned Books Museum, Edwin Giltay launches the free English edition of his “forbidden” book.
+Tallinn, Estonia, 2024 — At the Banned Books Museum, Edwin Giltay launches the free English edition of his “forbidden” book.
 During his speech, he becomes visibly emotional when speaking about the Srebrenica genocide, which Dutch soldiers did not prevent.

 Timeline